rocket5/divebarsofmars/README.md

 4. **Access your deployed site**
    Your site will be available at `https://[your-username].github.io/[repository-name]/`

+## Controls

+- **Left mouse button + drag**: Rotate the camera around the astronaut
+- **Mouse wheel**: Zoom in and out
+- **Start Experience button**: Begin the audio and full experience
+- **Mute button**: Toggle audio on/off

 ## Customization

-### Changing Visuals
+### Changing the Star Field

-You can modify the visual elements in the `createVisualElements()` method within `js/main.js`.
+You can modify the star field in the `createStarField()` method within `js/main.js`.
 Some ideas:
+- Adjust the number of stars by changing `particleCount`
+- Modify star colors in the `colorOptions` array
-- Change the geometry type (cube, sphere, torus, etc.)
+- Change the distribution pattern or density
-- Adjust particle count and distribution
-- Modify color schemes and lighting

-### Adjusting Audio Response
+### Adjusting Astronaut Animation

-Tune how the visuals respond to audio in the `updateVisuals()` method of `js/main.js`:
+Tune how the astronaut moves in the `updateAstronautAndStars()` method:
-- Modify the frequency bands used for color mapping
-- Adjust scaling factors for more or less dramatic responses
-- Change the animation speed and movement patterns
+- Modify floating animation speed and amplitude
+- Adjust rotation speed
+- Change how the audio affects the model

 ## Technologies Used